409A Valuation After a Down Round: Your Obligations

 These penalties apply with equal force whether the discounted option was granted intentionally or by mistake.
 This is why down round compliance is not a formality — it is a direct financial protection for the people on your team.
 Reviewing common 409A mistakes founders make in this area is worth doing before your next grant cycle.

-For most post-down-round 409A valuations, the Backsolve method is the primary approach.
-The new preferred share price anchors the model: the valuator derives the implied enterprise value consistent with the new preferred terms, then allocates that enterprise value across all security classes using the OPM.
-The OPM models the payoff to each class of security as a series of call options on the enterprise value, with breakpoints defined by the liquidation preferences, anti-dilution adjustments, and participation rights of each class.
+Yes — for most post-down-round analyses the Backsolve remains the primary approach.
+The new preferred share price anchors the model: the valuator derives the implied enterprise value, then allocates it across all security classes using an OPM with breakpoints defined by liquidation preferences, anti-dilution adjustments, and participation rights.
+The key inputs that change materially in a down round scenario:

-• Implied enterprise value.
+- Implied enterprise value.
 Lower than the prior round, anchored by the new preferred price and the post-closing fully-diluted share count.

-• Adjusted cap table.
+- Adjusted cap table.
 Must reflect all anti-dilution adjustments triggered by the down round, any new preferred shares issued, and any changes to conversion ratios.

-• Updated liquidation waterfall.
+- Updated liquidation waterfall.
 The new preferred tranche adds a new layer, and prior preferred tranches may have adjusted liquidation preferences depending on their anti-dilution adjustment terms.

-• DLOM (Discount for Lack of Marketability).
+- DLOM (Discount for Lack of Marketability).
 Post-down-round, exit uncertainty typically increases, which can increase the DLOM applied to common stock.
 A higher DLOM further depresses common stock FMV.

 Post-down-round PWERM analyses often assign higher probability weights to dissolution and structured exit scenarios than a pre-down-round analysis would, reflecting the increased business risk.
 These higher dissolution probabilities suppress common stock FMV further.
 For additional context on how stage-specific dynamics affect the methodology, see our guide on 409A valuations at Series B and Series C.

-• At term sheet execution: Engage a qualified independent appraiser to begin preparing the post-close 409A.
+- At term sheet execution: Engage a qualified independent appraiser to begin preparing the post-close 409A.
 Provide the appraiser with the draft term sheet so they can begin modeling the new capital structure.

-• At close: Provide the appraiser with the final executed financing documents, the updated cap table, the certificate of incorporation as amended, and confirmation of all anti-dilution adjustments.
+- At close: Provide the appraiser with the final executed financing documents, the updated cap table, the certificate of incorporation as amended, and confirmation of all anti-dilution adjustments.
 Impose a moratorium on new option grants until the 409A is complete.

-• Within 5–15 business days of close: Receive the completed 409A report from the appraiser.
+- Within 5–15 business days of close: Receive the completed 409A report from the appraiser.
 Review and approve the FMV conclusion at a board meeting.
 The board approval should be documented in board minutes.

-• At next grant approval: Use the new FMV as the minimum exercise price for all option grants.
+- At next grant approval: Use the new FMV as the minimum exercise price for all option grants.
 Document the 409A report reference, the FMV conclusion, and the grant date in the board resolution authorizing the grants.

 Boards should also document the decision to pause grants between close and 409A completion.
 This documentation demonstrates that the board was aware of the compliance obligation and took affirmative steps to fulfill it — relevant evidence in any future IRS examination or M&A due diligence review.